Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Calibrating the Perception System

 \subsection{Implementation with a limited field-of-view}

-A natural question that arises after following the calibration procedure described above is: what happens if the robot is not able to observe all objects in the environment from all states?
+~ A natural question that arises after following the calibration procedure described above is: what happens if the robot is not able to observe all objects in the environment from all states?
 This may happen due to a limited sensing capability or because some parts of the environment are occluded from view.
-We address this issue in our calibration procedure implementation by only taking into account perception errors for objects that are within the field-of-view of the robot in a given state, and masking any ground-truth bounding boxes that are not visible to the robot, i.e., $A$ (which now depends on state $s$) is the union of all the ground-truth bounding boxes of the \textit{visible} objects.
+We address this issue in our calibration procedure implementation by only taking into account perception errors for objects that are within the field-of-view of the robot in a given state, and masking any region of the ground-truth occupied space that is not visible to the robot, i.e., $\X^\text{occ}$ (which now depends on state $s$) is the ground-truth visible occupied region.
 Hence, the perception system correctness assurance stated above holds for all objects within the field-of-view of the robot at any given state.
-The presence of possibly occluded obstacles are dealt with by a safe planner, which we describe next.
+The presence of possibly occluded obstacles is dealt with by a safe planner, which we describe next.